Autumn walks Melbourne and Victoria

 The nearby town of Daylesford is also known for great splashes of Autumn loveliness and a great place to start is our Lake Daylesford circuit map.

 As its name suggests the Alpine town of Bright is not a place for the colour-shy.
-There are plenty of stunning deciduous trees in the town itself, but while you're in town take a stroll along the banks of the Ovens River with our Cherry Walk to Arboretum map.
+There are plenty of stunning deciduous trees in the town itself, but while you're in town take a stroll along the banks of the Ovens River with our Bright Canyon walk.
 Here's a great link for more Bright Autumn inspiration.

 More great Autumn walks (not so leafy)